PrimePoobah/PlexScripts/README.md

 ## ❓ FAQ

 ### Q: Can I run these scripts on a headless server?

 A: Yes, all scripts are command-line based and don't require a GUI.

 ### Q: Will these scripts modify my Plex library?

 A: No, they only read data from your Plex server and don't make any changes.

 ### Q: How often should I run these exports?

 A: It depends on how frequently you add content.
 Weekly or monthly is typical.

 ### Q: Can I customize the Excel formatting?

 A: Yes, you can modify the styling variables in the scripts to customize colors and formats.

+### Q: Can I choose which fields to export for movies and TV shows?

+A: Yes, you can specify the exact fields you want in your .env file using the PLEX_MOVIE_EXPORT_FIELDS and PLEX_SHOW_EXPORT_FIELDS variables.

 ### Q: Why do some shows not appear in the TV Show report?

 A: This usually happens when a show name doesn't match between Plex and TVMaze.

+### Q: Where are the export files saved?

+A: By default, they're saved in the same directory as the script.
+You can specify a custom directory with the PLEX_EXPORT_DIR variable in your .env file.

 ## ❤️ Support

 If you find these tools useful, please consider:

 - Giving this project a ⭐️ on GitHub
 - Sharing it with other Plex users
 - Contributing improvements back to the project